alvacat/careers-networking-coffees-vs-formal-interviews/README.md

 For a networking/informational interview, if you make a good impression, you may be referred to others for networking or job opportunities.
 Or you might be invited to talk again.
 Worst case scenario, you made a friend/connection in the tech community.

-For a formal interview, the best outcome would be either moving to the next round of the interview process, receiving a code challenge, or getting an offer.
+For a formal interview, the best outcome would be either moving to the next round of the interview process, receiving a technical assessment/challenge, or getting an offer.

 There’s an old saying to keep in mind: *“When you ask for advice you get a job.
 When you ask for a job you get advice.”*